Japanese men detained in Manila over alleged ¥1.5 billion phone scam brought to Japan | The Japan Times

 The Tokyo Metropolitan Police Department said Ryo Imaizumi, 27, and eight other men were members of a fraud syndicate that may have scammed some ¥1.5 billion ($13 million) from about 1,700 people in Japan since 2018.

-The nine men were arrested on arrival for allegedly pretending to be government and police officials and telling a woman in her 60s living in Tokyo over the phone to give her ATM cards to their accomplice, who visited her home in November last year.
+The nine men were arrested on arrival in the nation for allegedly pretending to be government and police officials and telling a woman in her 60s living in Tokyo over the phone to give her ATM cards to their accomplice who visited her home in November last year.

 The police suspect that their syndicate operated a phone scam out of an abandoned hotel in Manila and other locations in the Philippines, targeting mainly elderly people in Japan.